maximvdberg/pcs-river-simulation/README.md

 ## Installation
-This project was developed on Linux, but you should be able to build for Windows and Mac as well.
+This project was developed on Linux, but you should be able to build for Mac (and Windows) as well if you know what you're doing.

 ### Dependencies
-In order to build the program SDL2 and OpenGL version 4.3 or higher are required.
+In order to build the program SDL2 and OpenGL version 4.3.0 or higher are required.
 On Ubuntu SDL2 can be installed using

-`sudo apt install libsdl2-dev libsdl2-image-dev`
+`sudo apt install libsdl2-dev`

+and on Arch using

+`pacman -S sdl`.

+For Mac users you can install SDL using homebrew.
+For Windows you can download the _source_ files from https://www.libsdl.org/download-2.0.php (good luck from there).

+The required OpenGL drivers are architecture-specific an usually come installed together with the system graphics drivers, but recent up-to-date systems should meet the requirements.
+On Linux, you can check your OpenGL version by running

+`glxinfo | grep "core profile"`.

 ### Building